rcdexta/react-trello/README.md

 | onDataChange     | function | Called everytime the data changes due to user interaction or event bus: `onDataChange(newData)` |
 | style            | object   | Pass css style props to board container |

-Refer to tests for more detailed info about the components
+Refer to `stories` folder for examples on many more options for customization.

 ### Publish Events